ibm-silvergate/nodejs-twitter-crawler/README.md

 ## Using the component

 NodeJS Twitter Crawler is implemented using promises.
-You will need to use promises pattern no add callbacks to crawler method invocations.
+You will need to use promises pattern to add callbacks to crawler method invocations.

 ```JavaScript
 var crawler = new TwitterCrawler(credentials);